dmotz/trystero/README.md

 - `config` - Configuration object containing the following keys:

   - `appId` - **(required)** A unique string identifying your app.
-If using Firebase this should be the Firebase instance ID.
+If using Firebase this should be the database ID.

   - `rootPath` - **(optional, 🔥 Firebase only)** Where Trystero writes its matchmaking data in your database (`'__trystero__'` by default).
 Changing